shardlab/rack-discord-interactions/README.md

 ## Code of Conduct

-Everyone interacting in the Rack::Slash::Commands project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/shardlab/rack-discord-interactions/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Rack::DiscordInteractions project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/shardlab/rack-discord-interactions/blob/master/CODE_OF_CONDUCT.md).